Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 <p>A blood-curdling howl pierces the night, followed by a second—and then a third.
 The cacophony of inhuman shrieks and moans grows louder, echoing across the basin from all directions as the distant forest seems to come alive.</p>
 </div>

 If he is present, Bildrath’s face grows grim, and he grips his crossbow tightly.
 “It begins," he mutters, as the din fades once more into the cold night.
-Parriwimple nods in determination, clutching his spear closer to his chest.
+Parry nods in determination, clutching his spear closer to his chest.

 > [!info]+ **A Moonless Night**
 > At night, torches mounted at ten-foot intervals along the barricade illuminate the surrounding area out to a distance of forty feet.
 On the night of the siege, thick cloud cover obscures the moonlight, preventing defenders without darkvision from seeing any approaching creatures in the darkness.

 > [!abstract]+ **Holding the Line**
-> If the zombies successfully break through the barricade, Parriwimple attempts to hold the choke point with his spear, though he’s grateful for any aid the players might provide.
+> If the zombies successfully break through the barricade, Parry attempts to hold the choke point with his spear, though he’s grateful for any aid the players might provide.

 > [!info]+ **Undead Fortitude**
 > Revise each **zombie** and **zombie plague spreader’s** ***undead fortitude*** feature to read as follows: